codeproduction/Flight-Information-Display/README.md

 **What will the application do?**

 - It will display Flights and information related to their departure and arrival timings.
-- It will display simple statistics regarding the performance of the flights
 - It can be edited by the airport staff in order to update status of Flights and also to add or remove Flights
 - It will display the current time, and possibly time in the GMT 0 time zone
 - It will be useful for hotels with large amount of guests staying for short period of time
+- It might be able to display simple statistics regarding the performance of the flights

 **Who will use it?**